Cryrivers/ember-engines-dedupe-vendor/README.md

 and done.
 You don't have to setup anything.
 It just works.

 ## Compatibility
-This addon is tested against the `release`, `beta` and `canary` channels.
+This addon is tested against the `release`, `beta` and `canary` channels with `ember-engines 0.5.0-beta.1`.
 It is not tested against `lts-2.4` and `lts-2.8` channels as those versions do not support lazy-loading engines.

 ## Testing
 ```sh